very-inky/Bit-HeroesBot/devnotes.md

      - Checks for template file availability for robustness
      - Handles rerun functionality internally for appropriate actions
      - Tracks rerun state and consecutive resource checks after rerun
-     - Only returns out-of-resources after 3 checks in rerun state
+     - Only transitions to OutOfResources after 3 checks in rerun state
-     - Returns detailed results about the action's status including rerun information
+     - Uses the state machine to manage state transitions
    - This allows the bot to respond to changes in the game UI in real-time

-2. **Rerun Functionality**
+5. **Rerun Functionality**
    - Implemented the ability to rerun quests or raids without backing out to setup
    - Added detection for the "Rerun" button in the monitoring loop
    - Added logic to use the rerun button when appropriate instead of backing out to setup